Permaculture and potager gardens combined together create a wonderful garden design.

 Allow your herbs to flower

 There are many benefits of mulching your garden, from water retention to weed control, increase bug and building up soil.
-I’ve review 3 common garden mulches in this blog comparing straw vs wood chips vs hay.
+We’ve used many types of garden mulches with much success.

 So long as the weeds haven’t gone to seed, you can use weeds as mulch.
 We do that with large burdock leaves and grass clippings.